Skip to content

 How to Prepare for AI Governance

-To prepare for emerging regulations for AI, organizations can take the following steps:
+To prepare for emerging regulations for the development of AI, you can take the following steps:

-2. Conduct an AI Audit: Perform a comprehensive audit of your organization’s AI-based systems to identify potential risks or ethical concerns.
+1. Conduct an AI Audit: Perform a comprehensive audit of your organization’s AI-based systems to identify potential risks or ethical concerns, ensuring the advancement and governance of AI align with established AI principles.
 This includes assessing data collection and usage practices, algorithmic decision-making processes, and impact on stakeholders.

-5. Implement Monitoring and Reporting Mechanisms: Establish monitoring and reporting mechanisms to track the performance and impact of your AI systems over time.
-This includes regular assessments of the system’s accuracy, fairness, and potential biases.
+4. Implement Monitoring and Reporting Mechanisms: Establish monitoring and reporting mechanisms to track the performance and impact of your AI systems over time, using clearly defined governance metrics to measure outcomes such as accuracy, fairness, and potential bias.

 Download Our Data Governance Solution Brief.